Bioplastic: Polyhydroxyurethanes

-Lipid derived polymers
+Lipid-derived polymers

-A number bioplastic classes have been synthesized from plant and animal derived fats and oils.
-Polyurethanes, polyesters, epoxy resins and a number of other types of polymers have been developed with comparable properties to crude oil based materials.
+A number of bioplastic classes have been synthesized from plant- and animal-derived fats and oils.
+Polyurethanes, polyesters, epoxy resins and a number of other types of polymers have been developed with comparable properties to crude-oil-based materials.
 The recent development of olefin metathesis has opened a wide variety of feedstocks to economical conversion into biomonomers and polymers.
-With the growing production of traditional vegetable oils as well as low cost microalgae derived oils, there is huge potential for growth in this area.
+With the growing production of traditional vegetable oils as well as low-cost microalgae-derived oils, there is significant potential for growth in this area.

-In 2024, Lamanna et al. introduced oleogels based on ethyl cellulose and vegetable oils as a novel bioplastic, named OleoPlast.
+In 2024, Lamanna et al. introduced oleogels based on ethyl cellulose and vegetable oils as a novel bioplastic named OleoPlast.
 This bioplastic exhibits thermoplastic behavior, offering both recyclability and biodegradability.
 The key advantages of OleoPlast include the ability to customize its mechanical and physical properties, as well as its compatibility with different processing techniques, such as injection molding, hot pressing, extrusion, and fused filament fabrication.